• Skip to primary navigation

 2. Prepare your pizzas.
 Stretch your dough into 12-14” rounds, then brush the top with olive oil.

-3. Put pizzas on grill.
+3. Put pizza dough on grill.
 Lift the rounds up with both hands and place olive oil side down onto the hot grill.
 Brush the top side with olive oil as well, so that both sides are completely covered.
 Close the grill for 1-2 minutes, keeping a close eye on the first pizza until you get a feel for how hot your grill is cooking.

 4. Flip pizzas and add toppings.
 Flip the dough over and add your sauce, cheese and any toppings that you want to the grilled side.
 (Note: you’ll want to go light on the cheese because it needs to melt in the time it takes the dough to finish cooking).
 Cook for another 2-3 minutes, or until the crust is cooked and the cheese is melted.